vial-kb/vial-kb.github.io/docs/gettingStarted/porting-to-vial.md

 ### High level guide:
 1. Clone the latest version of the repository from [https://github.com/vial-kb/vial-qmk](https://github.com/vial-kb/vial-qmk) into a new directory, this can be different from your main QMK directory if you have that setup elsewhere.
 If you get stuck, please refer to the main QMK install guide [here](https://docs.qmk.fm/#/newbs_getting_started).
-2. Run `qmk setup` in your new directory to clone the git submodules.
+2. Run `make git-submodule` in your new directory to clone the git submodules.
-3. Continue to run your `qmk compile` for Vial builds from this directory.
+3. Continue to run your `make path/to/your/keyboard:keymap` for Vial builds from this directory.
 Make sure the `default` keymap for your keyboard compiles successfully.
+For example, if your keyboard is located in `keyboards/xyz/xyz60`, to compile it using `default` keymap type `make xyz/xyz60:default`.

 ## 2. Enable Vial in your rules file